 by Steven Unthank and Lara Kaput

-During the months of August and September of this year we traveled through Europe meeting with both government and non-government organisations (NGO’s).
+During the months of August and September of this year we travelled through Europe meeting with both government and non-government organisations (NGO’s).
 The subject for discussion was Jehovah’s Witnesses (JW) and the Watch Tower Society.
 Our meetings, and our meeting agendas, were all prearranged and thoroughly prepared.

 We kicked off all our international activities by attending a peaceful JW Protest in London outside the Jehovah’s Witnesses ‘Be Courageous’ convention.
 Then it was straight onto non-stop meetings with government departments, law enforcement agencies, NGO’s, support service providers, counselors, lawyers, activists, and the media.